Policy

 notification via letter to the employer notifying them of the recovery.

-Actuarial Department will make appropriate recovery adjustments to the
+Department will make appropriate recovery adjustments to the employer’s risk at

-employer’s risk at the time of recovery.
-Any questions from employers regarding
+the time of recovery.
+Any questions from employers regarding this credit should

-services staff shall contact the Subrogation Department if he/she receives a
+staff must contact the Subrogation Department if they receive a Lump Sum

 2. When claims